 Now that we have a clean English version, the translator who is a native Spanish speaker and lives and works in the country of your target audience, and who is experienced in the field will go through the document and then translate it to Spanish.

 As soon as the first draft comes out, the editor will counter-check the document to assess its quality.
-The task involves comparing the translation to the source to ensure accuracy of translation, confirming word choice, consistency of terminology, etc.
+The task involves comparing the translation to the source to ensure accuracy of the translation, confirming word choice, consistency of terminology, etc.

 The translation will now be finalized by the translator and the Translation Memory and Glossary will be updated for future use.